 |As a final result, damage to reputation may be not reimbursed.|

-We've introduced only the main points of Directive on the protection of persons reporting on breaches of Union law - it has many more details which you should be aware of as a whistleblower or business owner.
+We've introduced only the main points of the Directive on the protection of persons reporting on breaches of Union law — it has many more details which you should be aware of as a whistleblower or business owner.
 The Directive is way stricter than all previous legislations in the field of whistleblowing.

 Currently, it is the most comprehensive law on the protection of the informants.
 The Directive can significantly influence the rate of corruption in the EU countries and prevent violation of human rights — the whole picture can be seen only after 2021 (when the Directive is fully implemented).